 Ali Fitzgerald is an artist and writer living in a 90's glass box off of Karl Marx Allee, Berlin's former dream-thoroughfare to Moscow.

-In the Summer of 2015 she began a weekly comic workshop with refugees which is now supported by Comic Invasion and Amnesty International.
+In the Summer of 2015 she began a weekly comic workshop with refugees which was supported by Comic Invasion and Amnesty International.
 The comic workshops and the drawings created were featured in Bento.de, the Taggespiegel and Amnesty International Magazine.

 She regularly contributes arts writing to Art21 and started the column Queer Berlin in 2013.
 She has also written for Daily Serving, ...might be good, Pastelegram, and New York Arts Magazine.